PALMS PHYSIOTHERAPY & ALLIED HEALTH

-Trigeminal neuralgia is a neurological disorder characterized by sudden, severe, and stabbing pain along the path of the trigeminal nerve.
+Trigeminal neuralgia is a neurological disorder characterised by sudden, severe, and stabbing pain along the path of the trigeminal nerve.
 The trigeminal nerve is the fifth cranial nerve and is responsible for sensation in the face, including the forehead, cheeks, jaw, and teeth.
 When this nerve becomes irritated or compressed, it causes intense pain episodes that can last from a few seconds to several minutes.

 The pain associated with trigeminal neuralgia is often described as sharp, like an electric shock, and it can occur on one side of the face.
 It is typically triggered by everyday activities such as brushing teeth, talking, chewing, or even a light breeze.